-Default Value: off Valid Values:

-off, false, no No trace (default).

-local, on, true, yes Trace on this T-Server side only.

-remote Trace on the redundant T-Server side only.

-full,both Full trace (on both sides).
+Default Value: offValid Values:off, false, noNo trace (default).local, on, true, yesTrace on this T-Server side only.remoteTrace on the redundant T-Server side only.full, bothFull trace (on both sides).

-Specifies whether the option is active, and to what level the trace is performed.
+Specifies whether addp messages are traced in a log file, to what level the trace is performed, and in which direction.
 This option applies only if the protocol option is set to addp.